-24 BC Hydro prepares a 20-year view of the LRBs which is used to determine future long-term DSM and supply-side resource requirements given the physical capability of the system using firm energy in the planning horizon (F2017 to F2033).
+22 BC Hydro prepares a 20-year view of the LRBs which is used to determine future long-term DSM and supplyside resource requirements given the physical capability of the system using firm energy in the planning horizon (F2017 to F2033).
 The operational horizon (F2014-F2016) provides the forecasted optimal reliance on existing resources in the short term given near-term market conditions, system constraints, planned outages and inflows.

-The 2008 LTAP Evidentiary Update showed an incremental DSM target of 9,900 GWh in F2021.
+23 The 2008 LTAP Evidentiary Update showed an incremental DSM target of 9,900 GWh in F2021.
 After reflecting achieved savings since the 2008 LTAP, which are embedded in the 2012 Load Forecast, the incremental target is reduced to approximately 7,800 GWh/year and 1,400 MW of savings by F2021.

-2.4.1 BC Hydro's Load-Resource Balances
+1 2.4.1 BC Hydro's Load-Resource Balances

-- 2 BC Hydro analyzed the future load requirement with both the mid load forecast - without LNG and with incremental load from the Expected LNG.
-The energy LRB in - Figure 2-6 shows that for the 2012 mid Load Forecast, BC Hydro will have sufficient - energy resources until F201726 with or without the Expected LNG load.
+- 2 BC Hydro analyzed the future load requirement with both the mid load forecast - 3 without LNG and with incremental load from the Expected LNG.
+The energy LRB in - Figure 2-6 shows that for the 2012 mid Load Forecast, BC Hydro will have sufficient - ${5}$ energy resources until F201724 with or without the Expected LNG load.
 Based on the - 6 2012 Load Forecast and existing and committed resources before DSM, the energy - 7 LRB in Figure 2-6 and Table 2-7 shows resource deficits of 363 GWh/year in F2017; - 8 15,660 GWh/year in F2023; and 26,634 GWh/year in F2033.
-Section 2.4.2 describes - 9 the LRB transitions in the IRP chapters from the LRBs that are set out below.
+Chapter 6 contains the - 9 results of the IRP analysis based on the trade-offs between different resource - 10 options to address these long-term energy deficits and Chapter 8 summarizes - BC Hydro's plan to acquire sufficient energy resources to eliminate these energy